Toepfer-Lab/webKinPred/docs/CONTRIBUTING.md

 docker-requirements/your_method_requirements.txt
 ```

-2. Add a parallel env stage in `Dockerfile`.
+2. Add a parallel env stage in `Dockerfile.envs`.

 The Dockerfile uses multi-stage builds so all envs are built in parallel by BuildKit.
 Add two things: